leekelleher/umbraco-contentment/.github/ROADMAP.md

 ### v3.0

-- _Under active development!_ [See my developer's journal for the latest updates.](https://github.com/leekelleher/umbraco-contentment/discussions/105) A breaking-change release _(following SemVer guidelines),_ of v2.x features that will compile against both Umbraco v8.17 and v9.0.
+- A breaking-change release _(following SemVer guidelines),_ of v2.x features that will compile against both Umbraco v8.17 and v9.0.
+If you're interested in the development of this release, please [see my developer's journal.](https://github.com/leekelleher/umbraco-contentment/discussions/105)

 ### v3.1